 Jul 05, 2022 One Health for the SDGs but also for Nature and Animals

 Earlier this year, an open-access paper on One Health and the UN’s Sustainable Development Goals (SDGs) was published (in the CABI One Health journal).
-The authors (from institutions in the USA, Sweden, and Brazil) noted that human, non-human, and environmental health are linked in the One Health framework.
-The authors also argued that animals matter for sustainable development, although animal welfare is currently not included in sustainable development governance.
+The authors (from institutions in the USA, Sweden, and Brazil) noted that human, animal, and environmental health are linked in the One Health framework.
+The authors also argued that animals matter for the SDGs, although animal welfare is currently not included in sustainable development governance.
 For example, they state that “the 2030 Agenda for Sustainable Development includes 17 goals and 169 targets on topics ranging from hunger and poverty to peace and justice.”
 Several SDG targets address biodiversity and the environment but mostly reference nature’s value to promote human benefit rather than being of intrinsic value itself.
 Also, none of the targets reference animal welfare.
 The situation for the environment and animals may be changing.
 A recent resolution by the UN Environment Assembly (UNEA) recommends producing a report that aims to improve human understanding of the nexus between animal welfare, the environment, and sustainable development.

 The CABI article also notes that human, non-human, and environmental health are linked in the One Health framework.
 This inclusive One Health concept is gaining traction among public health organizations.
 For example, the Covid pandemic led to new initiatives such as the One Health High-Level Expert Panel – OHHLEP – launched at the end of 2020.
 In addition, the World Health Organization has added One Health to its website index of health topics in 2021.